Raguggg/admission-application-tracker/README.md

-# University Admission Application System
+# University Admission Application System 🎓📄

-## Project Overview
+## Project Overview 🚀

 This project is a Flask-based web application designed to handle university admission applications.
 It offers two main interfaces:

-- **User Interface:** Allows applicants to create and submit their admission application, upload required documents, and download an admission letter upon approval.
+- **User Interface** 🧑‍🎓: Allows applicants to create and submit their admission application, upload required documents, and download an admission letter upon approval.
-- **Admin Interface:** Enables administrators to manage courses, document types, and review or update the status of submitted applications.
+- **Admin Interface** 🛠️: Enables administrators to manage courses, document types, and review or update the status of submitted applications.
 Administrators can also toggle the application acceptance period.

 The application utilizes Flask for the backend, Flask-Login for authentication, Flask-Migrate for database migrations, and Flask-RESTx for API documentation and endpoint creation.
 SQLAlchemy is used as the ORM layer, with SQLite used by default (configurable to other databases like PostgreSQL or MySQL).

-## Installation Instructions
+## Installation Instructions 🏗️

 Follow these steps to install and run the application locally: